spring-petclinic/spring-petclinic-graphql/readme.md

 Listen for new visits using a **Subscription**

-Hint: open Graphiql in two browser tabs in parallel.
-In 1st window, run the following subscription, in the 2nd tab create than a new Visit (see above for an example).
-The new Visit should automatically be seen in 2nd tab, after the Mutation in 1st tab completes.

 This mutation selects the treating veterinarian of the new created Visit and the pet that will be visiting.
+You can either create a new Visit using the mutation above or using the frontend application.

 ```graphql